ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_with_ddev.md

 For example, the `ddev exec curl -s "http://elasticsearch:9200/_count"` command checks whether the `web` server can access the `elasticsearch` server and displays the number of indexed documents.

-See [ddev/ddev-elasticsearch README](https://github.com/ddev/ddev-elasticsearch) for more information on topics such as memory management.
+For more information on topics such as memory management, see [ddev/ddev-elasticsearch README](https://github.com/ddev/ddev-elasticsearch).

 See [Elasticsearch REST API reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) for more request options, like, for example: